 Two days after the incident, the boy stated, police took him to the Booni police station saying his gun had been used in the killing of the two persons.

-The boy said he was kept in the police stations for nine days and tortured.
+The boy said he was kept in the police station for nine days and tortured.
 He said the police then produced him before a judicial magistrate in Lower Chitral and forcibly got his statement.

 A resident of the village on condition of anonymity told ChitralToday that no FIR was registered by either the family of the deceased young man or the girl after the incident.